-- A maximum of 180 days in a year, including public holidays and weekends. - Employees still needing treatment after 180 days continue to be entitled to the paid sick leave regime at a lower level (between 45% to 65% of their salary or remuneration).
+- A maximum of 180 days in a year, including public holidays and weekends.
+Similar to the circumstances outlined above, the employee is entitled to 75% of their salary or remuneration on which social insurance premiums were based in the month preceding their leave. - Employees still needing treatment after 180 days continue to be entitled to the paid sick leave regime at a lower level (between 45% to 65% of their salary or remuneration on which social insurance premiums were based on the month preceding their leave).